OscarFromNZ/InstagramMutualFollowerChecker/README.md

    npm install
    ```

-4. Create a `.env` file in the root directory (optional, for session management):
+4. Create a `.env` file in the root directory: (just make a file named .env)
    ```
    SECRET=12983y98efhisodufgsdukyfagousdyfgaosdfyaogsdgyf
    PORT=3000